- Chart

 Ideal Investor Profile

-The ideal investor for GTEK is an individual or institution with a high-risk tolerance, a long-term investment horizon, and a strong belief in the growth potential of disruptive technologies.
-They should be comfortable with the inherent volatility of growth-oriented equity investments.
+The ideal investor for GCET is someone with a higher risk tolerance, a long-term investment horizon, and a belief in the continued disruptive growth of the technology sector.
+They should be seeking exposure to innovative companies that may not yet be large-cap but possess significant future potential.

 Market Risk